-- (a) None
+(a) None

-- (b) None
+(b) None

-- (c) The Company's Chief Executive Officer, Bruce Young, currently has 736,810 stock options that will expire in February 2025.
-To ensure those options do not expire unexercised, Mr. Young adopted a trading arrangement for the sale of securities of the Company's common stock (a "Rule 10b5-1 Trading Plan") that is intended to satisfy the affirmative defense conditions of Securities Exchange Act Rule 10b5-1(c).
-Mr. Young's Rule 10b5-1 Trading Plan was adopted on January 15, 2024, provides for the exercise and sale of 736,810 shares of common stock pursuant to the terms of the plan, and expires on February 5, 2025 or upon the earlier exercise of all 736,810 stock options.
+(c) The Company's Chief Executive Officer, Bruce Young, had adopted a trading arrangement for the sale of securities of the Company's common stock (a "Rule 10b5-1 Trading Plan") that was intended to satisfy the affirmative defense conditions of Securities Exchange Act Rule 10b5-1(c).
+Mr. Young's Rule 10b5-1 Trading Plan was adopted on January 15, 2024, provides for the exercise and sale of 736,810 shares of common stock pursuant to the terms of the plan, and was set to expire on February 5, 2025 or upon the earlier exercise of all 736,810 stock options.
+Mr. Young terminated the Rule 10b5-1 Trading Plan at the close of trading on May 14, 2024 and exercised all outstanding options as of that date.